Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 K59.
 HIGH TOWER PEAK

 If the characters climb the stairs to reach the tower peak, read:
+______

-The spiral staircase finally ends at a five-foot-wide stone walkway that circles the shaft.
+"The spiral staircase finally ends at a five-foot-wide stone walkway that circles the shaft.
 In the center of the tower's highest floor, a fifteen-foot-diameter ·hole drops into the cold heart of Ravenloft itself.
 Cold air rushes up out of the shaft, sending a chill through you.
 Arrow slits line the walls, and aging beams support a steep, cone-shaped roof.
-One beam and part of the roof have fallen away, leaving a gaping hole open to the stormy sky.
+One beam and part of the roof have fallen away, leaving a gaping hole open to the stormy sky."
+______
 The hole in the floor forms the mouth of an enclosed shaft (area K18a) that descends 450 feet to the castle catacombs (area K84).

 PIDLWICK II